groue/GRMustache/README.md

 	- {{name}}
 	{{/items}}

-When a key is missed at the item level, it is looked into the enclosing context.
+When a key is missed at the item level, it is looked for in the enclosing context.

 #### Helper sections